ICT Macro Zones Indicator – Complete User Guide

 What This Indicator Does

-At its core, this is a macro window visualization tool built specifically for ICT trading concepts.
-It draws boxes around specific time windows and continuously updates the high and low of each macro as price moves.
+At its core, this is a session/macro window visualization tool.
+It draws boxes around specific time windows and continuously updates the high and low of each session as price moves.
+When a session ends, it enters a 30-bar monitor window that tracks whether price re-enters the session's high/low zone, with automatic alerts and extension lines marking these crossings.

 Think of it as a precision timer for institutional order flow: